anras5/anras5/README.md

 # 👋 Hi, I'm Filip
-I'm a Junior Python Developer and a Computer Science student living in Poznań, Poland.
+I'm working as a Python Developer while pursuing a Master's degree in Computer Science.
 I'm passionate about working with data and interested in Data Science and ML/AI as well as DevOps.

 # 🔧 Technologies & Tools